-- Don't dress young kids in clothes with drawstrings, which are a strangulation hazard if caught on play equipment or furniture.
-Cut all drawstrings out of hoods, jackets, and waistbands in your young child's wardrobe.
+- Don't dress young kids in clothes with drawstrings, which can get caught during play or sleep.
+Cut drawstrings out of your baby or young child's hoods, jackets, and waistbands.
 Cut strings off mittens.

-- Don't leave a child alone in a stroller — babies can slide down and trap their head.
+- Always watch when your baby is in a stroller.
+Babies can slide down and trap their head.